vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/reporting/inventory_valuation_config.rst

 Costing methods
 ---------------

-Below are the three costing methods that can be used in Odoo for inventory valuation.
+Below are the three costing methods that can be used in Leansoft for inventory valuation.

 - **Standard Price**: is the default costing method in Odoo.
 The cost of the product is manually defined on the product form, and this cost is used to compute the valuation.
 Even if the purchase